Celebrities who own unusual properties

 Shaquille O’Neal’s luxe Florida mega-mansion

 O’Neal bought the house in 1993 for just shy of $4 million (£3m) and first put it on the market in 2018 for an inflated $28 million (£22m).
-Proving hard to shift, he gradually dropped the price to $16.5 million (£13m) before selling up for $11 million (£8.5m) in October 2021.

 Lady Gaga's quirky Laurel Canyon compound

-A lover of quirky design, Lady Gaga is no stranger to unique homes and over the years she has bought and sold some interesting pieces of real estate.
+A lover of quirky design, Lady Gaga is no stranger to unique homes, and over the years, she has bought and sold some interesting pieces of real estate.

 Yet nothing is quite as eye-catching as the characterful compound she snapped up in 2016.